-The specific video campaign highlights what Dunkin does best.
+The specific video campaign highlights what Dunkin’ does best.
 This video is narrative.
 Through this storyline, viewers are drawn in by the sense of excitement and accomplishment which helps to connect the viewer to the product as well as the brand.
-Throughout the video, they showcase Dunkin iced coffee, hot coffee and the app itself consistently, allowing the viewer to associate the advertisement with the brand and it’s products quickly.
-However, the main focus of this ad is not only on the products but also the awesome convenience of their app.
-As they relate to the main character, viewers are drawn in by the narrative-style, making them ask “What could I achieve with the Dunkin App?”
-This very question connects the audience to the brand in a way that is personal and unique.
+Throughout the video, they showcase Dunkin’ iced coffee, hot coffee, and the app itself consistently, allowing the viewer to associate the advertisement with the brand and its products seamlessly.
+However, the main focus of this ad is not only on the products, but also the convenience of their app.
+As they relate to the main character, viewers are drawn in by the narrative-style, making them wonder, “what could I achieve with the Dunkin’ App?”
+This question connects the audience to the brand in a way that is personal and unique.

 For example, this advertisement video connects the Dunkin’ brand to early mornings, hard work and game time.
 Using the slogan “Brewed for this” to encapsulate the satisfaction of their video’s characters, Dunkin’ succeeds in instilling those very same emotions in the audience viewing the advertisement.

-Adding onto their already packed video marketing Dunkin has also been using 360 videos and VR to promote their brand.
+Adding onto their existing video marketing strategies, Dunkin’ has also been using 360 videos and VR to promote their brand.
 This is an interesting move and one that adheres to their forward thinking marketing strategies, especially in relation to mobile.

 What Dunkin’ Does Well

-Dunkin doesn’t force their brand into these videos.
+Dunkin’ doesn’t force their brand into these videos.
 It’s very subtle: a Dunkin’ cup here, a man drinking coffee there.
 With these 360 videos, it’s more about the beauty and the aesthetic of the video itself, rather than it’s connection with the brand.
 They made sure they did not ruin this piece of branded content with heavy-handed product placement.
-Unlike Starbucks, however, it was still clear who created this video, and their product placement hit the Goldilocks standard of “just right”.
+Unlike Starbucks, however, it was still clear who created this video, and their product placement hit just right.

-It could be stated that while Dunkin’ has a cohesive message, they have so many different forms of advertising that there is no specific visual look to their video marketing tactics.
-While it is all well and good to have a well-known slogan if the audience misses that one frame where the slogan pops up will they truly know that it’s a Dunkin’ commercial?
+It can be argued that, while Dunkin’ has a cohesive message, they have so many different forms of advertising that there is no specific visual look to their video marketing tactics.
+While it has a well-known slogan, if the audience misses that one frame where the slogan pops up will they truly know that it’s a Dunkin’ commercial?

 And the Winner is…..

 This is a tough decision.
 Both companies excel in video marketing, and both have radically different strategies.
-Starbucks is a powerhouse branded entertainment game, connecting the good in the world with its own brand.
-This form of video marketing makes an impact on its audience, who are typically people who have interest in these feel-good stories.
+Starbucks is a powerhouse in branded entertainment, connecting the good in the world with its own brand.
+This form of video marketing makes an impact on its audience, who are typically interested in these feel-good stories.

 On the other hand, Dunkin’ creates extremely memorable video marketing campaigns.
 It has a slogan that sticks.This catchphrase doesn’t just appeal to one specific audience, it appeals to many audiences.
 What’s more, the very same branded entertainment that Starbucks has, Dunkin’ uses in a more traditional format.

 Dunkin’ is also far more forward-thinking than Starbucks.
-DD stays with the times whether that be with their slogan or with their video marketing.
+DD stays ahead of the times, whether that be with their slogan or with their video marketing.
 Their use of 360 videos to showcase their brand and their products is a great example of their innovation.
-What it comes down to innovation, connecting with a broad audience, and clear branding- and on those points, Dunkin’ Donuts obviously reigns supreme.
-Sorry Starbucks, check back in when you give me something a little more memorable.
+What it comes down to is innovation, connecting with a broad audience, and clear branding.
+On all those points, Dunkin’ Donuts delivers.